rfreidel/SteamJailer/README.md

 # Project: Steam Jailer
+(now I understand why this has not been done before)

 An ambitious multipart project uses iocache and custom c++ and shell to provide this function, project will continue to be developed so keep an eye out for release announcement